 - Prepare and deliver lectures to undergraduate or graduate students on topics such as food science, nutrition, and child care.

-Skills Needed to be a Home Economics Professor
+What Skills Do You Need to Work as a Home Economics Professor?

 Speaking: Talking to others to convey information effectively.